thomaswp/thomaswp.github.io/content/project/jigsaw/index.md

 ### Student-defined Patterns

-If students want to use plans that aren't defined by Jigsaw in their plans, they can define their own pattern, specifying the inputs and outputs:
+If students want to use patterns that aren't defined by Jigsaw in their plans, they can define their own pattern, specifying the types of its inputs and outputs:

 {{<figure src="custom.png" >}}

-Then, when they use the block in their plan, they are asked to specify the output of the pattern, for each of its inputs:
+Then, when they use the block in their plan, they are asked to specify the outputs of the pattern, for each of its inputs.
+Afterwards, they can use their new plan block in a larger plan.

-{{<figure src="examples.png" >}}

-Afterwards, they can use their new plan block in a larger plan:

-{{<figure src="custom-use.png" >}}
+{{<figure src="custom-use.png" class="gif" >}}